Forming a US LLC from Pakistan: Complete Guide (2026)

 Step 5: Connect Stripe

-- A US-registered LLC with an EIN
+- US-registered LLC with an EIN

-- Business website or description of the services being sold
+- Business website or description of services

 Compliance Layers: What Attaches Once the LLC Is Operational